SergeyVlSorokin/NewEraProgramingIdeas/README.md

 - can generate repeated code instead of creating and calling functions
 - When an agent starts getting confused and doing really daft things, it's probably best to start a new session with fresh context.
 - Make sure your prompts give clear rules about how to work with your project.
 Best if your rules are codified and enforced.
+### Problems "classical" approach
+- One often have a situation when intention of a code is not clear.
+We have some logic (or some test), but why it is here?
+What was the reason behind it?
+Was there any reason at all, or this was some random implementation twist/error.
+Often this is lost/forgotten.
+If we will fix intentions in specification this can resolve that problem.
 ## Approaches currently used with Vibe coding tools
 ### 1
 You are right.
 Some tactics that help -